BenjMy/myCareerBook/_build/html/_sources/CV/cv_teaching.md

 ## 🏫 Teaching Activity

+🗓️ <2024

+- **Mentoring individual** [ICA-CSIC (ES)]
+	- PhD student (A. Carerra) - Developement of Data Assimilation algoritms for soil compaction evaluation.
+	- PhD student (L. Delval) - Developement of pyTSEB for the Belgium vineyard landscape.

+🗓️ <2018
 - **Lecturer** [UNIPD (IT) 2017 and 2018]
 	- (2x3h): MSc students in Environmental engineering – Introduction to electrical methods of prospection for agricultural purpose.
 Padova, 17th October 2017